opt-nc/yamlfixer/README.md

   - trailing spaces (trailing-spaces)
   - truthy value should be one of [false, true] (truthy)
   - wrong indentation: expected

+An always up-to-date list of fixers can be obtained with `yamlfixer --listfixers`.

 **IMPORTANT : fixing syntax errors is done on a best effort basis and may work only partially or not at all for you.
 Use the -N|--nosyntax